 For a free legal consultation with a dog bite lawyer serving Marietta, call 404-400-4000

-Georgia law allows you to recover all of the damages you suffer because of a dog bite.
-In Marietta, the local courts might award you these types of damages:
+Georgia law allows you to recover all the damages you suffer because of a dog bite.
+In Marietta, the Cobb County courts might award you these types of damages:

 - The cost of your medical treatment